go-co-op/gocron/README.md

 Once again, thanks to the great works of Ruby clockwork and Python schedule package.
 BSD license is used, see the file License for detail.

+Looking to contribute?
+Try to follow these guidelines:
+ * Use issues for everything
+ * For a small change, just send a PR!
+ * For bigger changes, please open an issue for discussion before sending a PR.
+ * PRs should have: tests, documentation and examples (if it makes sense)
+ * You can also contribute by:
+    * Reporting issues
+    * Suggesting new features or enhancements
+    * Improving/fixing documentation

 Have fun!